-Canon T6i versus Nikon D7000
+Canon T6i vs Nikon D7000

-The Canon EOS Rebel T6i (called Canon 750D in some regions) and the Nikon D7000 are two digital cameras that were announced, respectively, in February 2015 and September 2010.
+The Canon EOS Rebel T6i (called Canon 750D in some regions) and the Nikon D7000 are two digital cameras that were officially introduced, respectively, in February 2015 and September 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 16.1 MP.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 16.1 MP.